seanmarcia/pythonforgood.org/yearbook.md

 #### 2016

- In 2016, Code for Good was held in Front Royal, Virgina at [George Mason University’s Smithsonian-Mason School of Conservation](http://smconservation.gmu.edu/).
+ In 2016, Python for Good was held in Front Royal, Virgina at [George Mason University’s Smithsonian-Mason School of Conservation](http://smconservation.gmu.edu/).

 ##### Portland Diaper Bank